flyfly666/repo/readme.txt

 Creating a new branch is quick & simple.
 Creating a new branch is quick and simple.
-Creating a new branch is quick and simple2. this is fast forward unable.
+Creating a new branch is quick and simple2. this is fast forward unable....(modifing...)